Get to Know Boshemia

 I am newly in love with LEMONADE, which I have previously written about.
 Other long-burning musical infatuations are Lana Del Rey’s Ultraviolence and Honeymoon.
 Lana's ethereal sound and her fuck-the-fuck-boys attitude, mixed with classic LA glam/Brooklyn hipshit vibe gets me.

-In further praise of feminine art: it’s no secret that I am really, earnestly into Lena Dunham’s creative writing.
+In further praise of feminine art: it's no secret that I am really, earnestly into Lena Dunham's creative writing.
 Her bravado, unabashed humor, and use of her body as a tool in comedy just make me so happy.
-I’m over the moon to see ~Awkward Bodies~ in a femininity presented as something not “intentionally beautiful, ” or as a product to be consumed by men and media.
+I'm over the moon to see ~Awkward Bodies~ in a femininity presented as something not “intentionally beautiful, ” or as a product to be consumed by men and media.
 In her work, Lena presents herself as a person acutely aware of herself and perceived shortcomings, and she plays them out to the fullest hilt.
 That being said, I think that she is a very problematic figure to idealize in the feminist community because she is not known for being an inclusive feminist.
-I think often times her privilege rubs me the wrong way, which detracts me from consuming her work.
-Her creative writing aside, I think that her show and media presence contributes to some troubling White Feminist agenda.
+Her privilege rubs me the wrong way, which detracts me from consuming her work.
+Her creative writing aside, I think that her tv show and media presence contributes to some troubling White Feminist agenda.

 Other writers that I look to for inspiration are Lindy West and Chimamanda Ngozi Adichie.
 I recently finished reading Americanah by Adichie, and I think it's a masterpiece.